matkoch/MassTransit/docs/usage/mediator.md

 }
 ```

-Once the above have been added, the controller scope will be passed through the mediator send and consume filters so that the controller scope is used for the consumers.
+Once the above has been added, the controller scope will be passed through the mediator send and consume filters so that the controller scope is used for the consumers.

 ### Legacy Configuration

 When not using a container, Mediator can be created as shown below.
 Consumers and sagas are configured the same way they would on a receive endpoint.
 The example below configures the mediator with a single consumer.

 <<< @/docs/code/usage/UsageMediator.cs